bmalets/search_in_file/README.md

 # SearchInFile

+Search files with phrase by directory path.

+To search some document with specified phrase in your file system just use:

+	SearchInFile.search( directory_path, search_phrase )

+P.S:
+  - Windows:  it'll search phrase in all .doc, .docx, .pdf and .txt files by directory path
-TODO: search files with phrase by directory path
+  - OS_X or Linux: it'll search phrase in all .docx, .pdf and .txt files by directory path

 ## Installation